Plan campaigns with mechanics that fit

 - vs promotions and discounts.
 A promo gives the discount upfront.
 A gamified campaign earns it through participation, which improves data capture and repeat rate.

 - vs branded games.
 Branded games are entertainment with a logo.
-Gamification is mechanics tied to a campaign goal, with KPIs that report up to revenue.
+Gamification is mechanics tied to an engagement goal, with KPIs that report up to revenue.

 - vs engagement marketing in general.
 Engagement marketing is the umbrella.
 Gamification is one of the sharpest tools inside it, used when you need behavior, not just attention.